 - You can use pre-shredded carrots or carrots that you grate by hand for gluten free carrot bread.

-- Omit the walnuts to make this nut-free.
-Other possible additions include shredded coconut or mini chocolate chips, or pecans in place of walnuts!
+- Other possible additions include shredded coconut or mini chocolate chips, or pecans in place of walnuts!

 - Serve carrot bread with a spread of nut butter, butter, or cream cheese.

 - This recipe can also serve as a basis for other veggie breads!
 Instead of carrots, you can sub parsnips or even beets.

 To freeze gluten free carrot bread, let it cool completely then wrap it with plastic wrap followed by aluminum foil.
 Place the wrapped bread in a large freezer bag, label it, and store in the freezer for up to 3 months.
 Let it thaw in the fridge before you plan to eat it.